The False Claims Act: Are You Just Shaking a Magic 8 Ball?

 It’s as if the hospital shook the Magic 8 Ball and asked whether it would be able to defend itself and received:

-Posted on November 4, 2015, in Administrative code, Administrative Remedies, Alleged Overpayment, Audits, Credible Allegations of Fraud, Doctors, False Claims, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Media, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicaid Recoupment, Medicaid Services, Medicaid Spending, Medical Necessity, Medicare, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Ohio Medicaid, Physicians, Post-Payment Reviews, RAC Audits, Regulatory Audits, States, Taxes, Taxpayers, Tentative Notices of Overpayment and tagged 37 U.S.C §3729, 37 USC §3729, Credible Allegations of Fraud, Dr. Durrani, False Claims, False Claims Act, False Claims Act attorney; False Claims Act lawyer, false claims act penalties, False Medicare Claims, Gordon & Rees, Hospital audits, Hospitals and Medicaid, Hospitals settlement, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Fraud, Medicaid settlement, Medical Necessity, Medicare, Medicare Fraud, NC Medicaid, North Carolina, Ohio Medicaid, Recovery Audit Contractor, spinal surgery, Tentative Notice of Overpayment.
+Posted on November 4, 2015, in Administrative code, Administrative Remedies, Alleged Overpayment, Credible Allegations of Fraud, Doctors, False Claims, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Media, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicaid Recoupment, Medicaid Services, Medicaid Spending, Medical Necessity, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Ohio Medicaid, Physicians, Post-Payment Reviews, RAC Audits, Regulatory Audits, States, Taxes, Taxpayers, Tentative Notices of Overpayment and tagged 37 U.S.C §3729, 37 USC §3729, Credible Allegations of Fraud, Dr. Durrani, False Claims, False Claims Act, False Claims Act attorney; False Claims Act lawyer, false claims act penalties, False Medicare Claims, Gordon & Rees, Hospital audits, Hospitals and Medicaid, Hospitals settlement, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Fraud, Medicaid settlement, Medical Necessity, Medicare, Medicare Fraud, NC Medicaid, North Carolina, Ohio Medicaid, Recovery Audit Contractor, spinal surgery, Tentative Notice of Overpayment.
 Bookmark the permalink.
 1 Comment.